Intelligent resource allocation in wireless networks via deep reinforcement learning: Methodology

 \subsection{Simulation Environment}

-We simulate a single-cell downlink wireless network with $N=3$ users sharing a common time-frequency resource block.
-A centralized base station (BS) allocates power levels to each user based on real-time channel observations.
-The simulation is implemented in Python using NumPy, and interactions occur in discrete time steps $t=0,1,\ldots,T$, representing short-term scheduling intervals (e.g., 1 ms in LTE/5G).
+We simulate a single-cell downlink wireless network with $N$ users sharing a common time-frequency resource block, and report results for $N=3$ (the primary configuration) and $N=5$ (scaling check).
+A centralized base station allocates power levels to each user based on real-time channel observations.
+The simulation is implemented in Python (NumPy for the environment, PyTorch for the DQN), and interactions occur in discrete time steps $t=0,1,\ldots,T$, representing short-term scheduling intervals (e.g., 1\,ms in LTE/5G).